Treatment of hypogonadism

 - All men type II diabetes, BMI >30 kg/m2 or waist circumference >102cm

-- All men on long-term opiate, antipsychotic or anti-convulsant medication
+- All men on long-term opiate, antipsychotic or anti-convulsant medication - Thresholds for testosterone therapy

 The guidelines for the initiation of therapy are as follows: